DPMM FC: Lifting of suspension, success in Singapore (2012–2015)

-Intention to pull out of the S.League
+Intention to pull out from the S.League (2016–2020)

-Since the 2016 season, the Football Association of Singapore (FAS) has been reducing the number of imports allowed per S.League team.
+Since the 2016 season, the Football Association of Singapore (FAS) has been reducing the number of imports allowed per the S.League team.
 This has affected the Bruneian-based outfit greatly, with a lesser pool of local players against Singapore's (or Japan's in the case of Albirex Niigata (S)).

-Towards the conclusion of the 2017 S.League in November, DPMM FC announced their intention on their website to possibly move to the Malaysian league, which they last appeared in 2008.
-This intention was later "dashed" by the FAM and in particular by Football Malaysia LLP, which stipulated that DPMM FC have to play their home games in Malaysia and to have a squad full of Malaysians with Bruneians regarded as import players.
+Towards the conclusion of the 2017 S.League in November, DPMM announced their intention on their website to possibly move to the Malaysian league, which they last appeared in 2008.
+This intention was later "dashed" by the FAM and in particular by the Football Malaysia LLP, which stipulated that DPMM have to play their home games in Malaysia and to have a squad full of Malaysians with Bruneians regarded as import players.
 DPMM called these rulings "unprofessional" and "insane".

-In late December, DPMM stated their intentions to join the Indonesian league for 2018 instead.
+In late December, DPMM stated their intentions to join the Indonesian league for the 2018 season instead.
 This was made after a meeting between S.League clubs whereby new rules were set to restrict foreign imports to two, and the implementation of a youth-focused roster.
-However the move would be "technically impossible" to happen according to PSSI's secretary general a few days after the announcement was made.
+However, the move would be "technically impossible" to happen according to PSSI's secretary general a few days after the announcement was made.

-Further talks with FAS made at the turn of the year resulted in a compromise that was reached on 10 January 2018, where the S.League competition organisers would allow them to sign up to 3 foreign players instead of 2 with no age restrictions and DPMM will also not be subject to the same age restrictions as the local S.League clubs.
+Further talks with the FAS made at the turn of the year resulted in a compromise that was reached on 10 January 2018, where the S.League competition organisers would allow them to sign up to 3 foreign players instead of 2 with no age restrictions, and DPMM will also not be subject to the age restrictions.
 Each local S.League team, apart from the Young Lions, will be required to have at least six under-23 players and eight under-30 players in the squad, with the remaining players to be of any age.